ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 are capable of booting from a USB drive.
 For the Pi 2 and 3 you'll first need to [program USB boot mode](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md), this is unnecessary on the Pi 3+ as USB booting is enabled by default.
+-->
 ### Re-size file system

-The root parition is automatically resized, on first boot, to fully utilise all the available space on the microSD card or USB stick.
+The root partition is automatically resized, on first boot, to fully utilise all the available space.
 No reboots required.

 ### First boot